 In 2004, a group of spiritual leaders in Israel from the Jewish, Christian, Muslim and Druze faiths founded The Abrahamic Reunion to promote inter-religious harmony.
 They work by using interfaith dialogue, praying together, visiting each other’s places of worship, celebrating each other’s festivals and dining together.
 The Abrahamic Reunion is non political and believes that harmony between different groups is best achieved by first achieving harmony between individuals.

 Inspired by their vision, after a tour of their peacemaking activities in Israel, we set up Abrahamic Reunion England.
 We act independently to promote interfaith harmony in our society.
 We often invite founder members of the Abrahamic Reunion to England, to give presentations and trainings that are ideally suited for the UK, under the auspices of our Universal Unity Initiative programmes.
-In order to make the Abrahamic Reunion Powerpoint appropriate for the UK we are in the process of including news of our visits to English venues.
-The amended Powerpoint will be “stand alone” with a voice over added, as a result it will be suitable for social media.
+View the Abrahamic Reunion England Powerpoint.

 We believe that we all have the potential to be prejudiced against those who are from a different group or culture, especially if we don’t know them.
 We can all have a major effect in bringing harmony and friendship between different faiths by learning about each other’s religions, meeting members of other faiths and celebrating our differences and similarities.
 We also believe that all spiritual paths in essence teach peace and friendship.